HigherHoopern/News_NLP/README.md

 # News_NLP

-## Section 1: To NewsApp.ipynb demonstrates how to use `news-nlp` pacakge
+## Section 1:   NewsApp.ipynb demonstrates how to use `news-nlp` pacakge

 1. download this dataset and save it under`./News_NLP/data`